Is it possible to explore Amsterdam in 5 days? Yes!

 Now bike your way to the lovely Jordaan District.
 If I lived in Amsterdam, this is where I would want to live.
 This residential area is probably the most missed attraction in Amsterdam and hardly any tourists enter this maze of restaurants, cafes, and stores.
 It’s very nice, so make sure you bike around.

 In the Jordaan district you’ll find a famous little house, filled with a tragic past and stories from only a few decades ago – the Anne Frank House.
 This is arguably Amsterdam’s most important and visited landmark.
-Lines are hours long, so I can’t stress enough to buy tickets online before you come.
+Lines are hours long, so I can’t stress enough to buy tickets online before your trip.

 I know some people didn’t like the place, maybe because of the lack of furniture in it.
 But I’m telling you, it is amazing just to be there and acknowledge the power that this one girl’s story has over so many people that visit her house every year.
 It was an highly emotional and enlightening experience, at least to me.
 Again, you may “like” the experience or not, it is something you have to try for yourself.
-I just hope that rather than leaving the house only devastated, you’ll left with a feeling of hope.
-The hope that Anne’s life remains your heart, and everyone’s hearts.
-A hope that will remind you to be kind to the people around you.
+I just hope that rather than leaving the house only devastated, you’ll leave with a feeling of hope.

 For a great local experience in A’dam, head to De 9 Straatjes (“the nine little streets”).
 Here three major canals (Keizersgracht, Herengracht and Prinsengracht) divide the canal district into nine small but picturesque streets that are big on personality.
 The Nine Streets are a vintage lover’s paradise and are full with designer boutiques, art galleries, jewellery shops, speciality stores and cosy cafés.